 Kaunas=Carmass

-Ci spiace, ma questo articolo è disponibile soltanto in Inglese Americano.
+Ci spiace, ma questo articolo è disponibile soltanto in English.
 Per ragioni di convenienza del visitatore, il contenuto è mostrato sotto nella lingua alternativa.
 Puoi cliccare sul link per cambiare la lingua attiva.

 We met quite a bunch of nice alternative minded people on the Sapfo-Festival.
 Most of them didn’t even understand the concept of travelling by bike.
 How can you carry all the stuff that you need?
 The festival happened 45km far from Kaunas where many people who joined the festival live.
 Only two of them arrived by bike.